smolijar/gitwiki-thesis/src/goal.md

 It is a common practice that user manuals are linked together into a single large document, that is provided as a whole in a printable or online format.
 It is not important what tools are used to do so, but it is important to provide the user (or their script or plug-in) to access the files directly.

-This access should be provided for read as well as write operations, to allow users to edit the repository in their own environment.
+This access should be provided for the read as well as the write operations, to allow users to edit the repository in their own environment.